mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what-is-rhinocommon.md

 RhinoCommon is the cross-platform .NET plugin SDK available for:

-- Rhino 5 for Windows (both 32 and 64-bit versions)
+- Rhino for Windows
-- Rhino 5 for Mac
+- Rhino for Mac
 - Rhino.Python scripting
 - Grasshopper